DoNhatNam1/graduation-project-website-by-donam/README.md

 choco install make
 ```

-Open Powershell from graduation-project-website-by-donam folder and run Command from file Makefile to start database image
+Open Powershell or Shell command from graduation-project-website-by-donam folder and run Command from file Makefile to start database image

 ```bash
 make start-db